febinct/OpenManus/README.md

   - **PlanningAgent**: An agent focused on creating and managing plans
   - **SWEAgent**: An autonomous AI programmer for software engineering tasks

+## Use Cases
+- **Automate repetitive tasks:**  Automate file manipulations, data processing, and other tasks.
+- **Rapid prototyping:** Quickly create and test code snippets or scripts.
+- **Web scraping and data extraction:** Gather information from websites.
+- **Code refactoring and improvement:**  Make targeted changes to existing code.
+- **Learning and experimentation:** Explore new libraries and APIs.

 It's a simple implementation, so we welcome any suggestions, contributions, and feedback!

 Enjoy your own agent with OpenManus!